Internet Providers in Orlando, FL

 This data is calculated from FCC datasets which providers are legally required to supply twice a year.
 We further validate this data for accuracy.

 The “Connected” metric is a citywide average based on FCC data showing the density of broadband options at the census block level.

 Fiber coverage data is sourced from FCC Form 477 filings and cross-validated through BroadbandNow with private datasets and direct provider reporting.

 This coverage statistic is based on a mix of FCC and private provider reporting in the past two quarters.

 25 Mbps download and 3 Mbps upload is the minimum speed for an Internet connection to be classified as “Broadband” by the FCC.

-Customer Reviews of Internet Providers in Orlando
+Map of ISPs in Orlando

 Are you a journalist or researcher writing about this topic?

 Contact us and we'll connect you with a broadband market expert on our team who can provide insights and data to support your work.